Know Your Rights: Title VII of the Civil Rights Act of 1964

 - Other terms and conditions of employment

-What should I do if I believe I have a claim under Title VII?
+What should I do if I believe I have been discriminated against under Title VII?

-What will the EEOC do after I file a complaint?
+What will the EEOC do after I file a charge of discrimination?

 What is the difference between the Equal Pay Act and Title VII?

-I’m not sure yet if I want to file an EEOC charge.
+I’m not sure if I want to file an EEOC charge just yet.
 What steps can I take to protect myself?

 - Seek support from friends and family.
 Discrimination at work is a difficult thing to face alone, and the process of fighting discrimination can be very stressful.

-- You can contact the EEOC to speak with a counselor about your legal rights whether you choose to file a claim or not.
-The EEOC may investigate and/or offer mediation services to help resolve the complaint.
+- Speak to an EEOC counselor.
+You can contact the EEOC to talk to a counselor about your legal rights whether you choose to file a claim or not.
+Additionally, the EEOC may investigate and/or offer mediation services to help resolve your complaint.

 Can my employer take action against me for filing a discrimination charge or speaking up about a potential Title VII violation?

-No. Title VII forbids employers from retaliating against you for filing a charge of discrimination or speaking out against discrimination.
-It also protects you from retaliation if you choose to participate in an investigation, proceeding, or hearing on behalf of a co-worker who you believe has had his or her rights violated under Title VII.
-Don’t be afraid to speak up if you think discrimination has occurred in your workplace!
+No. Title VII forbids employers from retaliating against you for filing a charge of discrimination or speaking out against discrimination in your workplace.
+It also protects you from retaliation if you choose to participate in an investigation, proceeding or hearing on behalf of a co-worker who you believe has had his or her rights violated under Title VII.
+Don’t be afraid to speak up if you observe discrimination in your workplace.

 While laws that prohibit gender discrimination in employment and education are decades old, women faculty still face gender discrimination on campus.